Morisset/NEBULATOM-tools/What2install_Starlight/README.md

 From **STARLIGHT version 04 - Public release**:
 (1) An executable suitable to your OS
-(2) The distribution file  (This one is included in the NEBULATOM-tools package)
-(3) The User Guide  (This one is included in the NEBULATOM-tools package)

 From **Base Files**, download:
 - Base.bc03.Padova1994.chab.tar.bz2